Gain an Edge in Advancing Your Medical Education

 Only U.S. citizens or permanent residents are eligible for admission to the M-ATS program.
 Students must have completed all their pre-medical undergraduate coursework in biology, chemistry, organic chemistry, physics, math and English before entering the program.
 Students, who have not completed their prerequisite courses, may consider applying to our affiliated GW Post-Baccalaureate Pre-Medicine Certificate program offered at the GW Virginia Science and Technology Campus.
 Students do not need to have taken the MCAT in order to apply to the M-ATS program.

-The Master of Science in Anatomical and Translational Sciences (M-ATS) is a non-thesis master’s program designed to maximize students’ academic and career opportunities by enhancing competitiveness of applications to medical schools, physician assistant programs, or advanced graduate degree programs (Ph.D.).
+The Master of Science in Anatomical and Translational Sciences (M-ATS) is a non-thesis master’s program designed to maximize students’ academic and career opportunities by enhancing competitiveness of applications to medical schools, health sciences programs, or advanced graduate degree programs (Ph.D.).
 Students will acquire a solid background in translational sciences and personalized medicine.
 The program’s interdisciplinary and clinically oriented curriculum will provide students with advanced knowledge in basic medical sciences, clinical studies, and clinical and translational research methods.
-Students will gain an in-depth understanding of human gross anatomy, embryology, functional histology, neuroanatomy, genomic medicine, bioinformatics, systems physiology, pharmacology, pharmacogenomics, modern stem cell and developmental biology, and cutting edge technology for biomedical molecular imaging.
+Students will gain an in-depth understanding of human gross anatomy, embryology, functional histology, neuroanatomy, genomic medicine, systems physiology, pharmacology, and pharmacogenomics.

-The interdisciplinary curriculum of M-ATS draws upon the unique strengths and collective expertise of three departments of the GW School of Medicine and Health Sciences: Anatomy and Regenerative Biology; Pharmacology and Physiology; and Clinical Research and Leadership.
+The interdisciplinary curriculum of M-ATS draws upon the unique strengths and collective expertise of three departments of the GW School of Medicine and Health Sciences: Anatomy and Cell Biology; Pharmacology and Physiology; and Medicine.

 The goals of the M-ATS program are to ensure that graduates will: